GabeOchieng/schneider/pages/optimization/problem_description.md

 The code will be executed inside a Docker container.
 [The competition repository](https://github.com/drivendataorg/power-laws-optimization) provides the Dockerfile and the instructions for running the container.

 The container will provide Python 3.6 and versions of the Python libraries specified in the `requirements.txt` file, which include `pandas`, `numpy`, `scikit-learn`, and other common data libraries.
-Libraries outside of those identified can be requested to be included on the forum for the competition up until February 26, at which point we will stop making changes to the requirements.
+Libraries outside of those identified can be requested to be included on the forum for the competition up until **March 9**, at which point we will stop making changes to the requirements.
 Only libraries that are installable with `pip` will be accepted.
 The algorithm must only use the libraries listed in the requirements file.

 Additionally, the container will be given a limited runtime, CPU (`1 CPU`, 2.5 GHz Intel Xeon® Platinum 8175 processors or equivalent), and RAM (`4GB`, no swap).
 The container will not have access to a GPU.
 These limits will be included in the competition repository.
 The runtime will be no more than 30 minutes to make predictions for all of the simulations we run, which will be the same total number as the `submit` data.